Home » Residential Life

 Students who make unauthorized room changes will (1) not be permitted to reserve their current assignments for the following academic year; (2) lose a point for random selections for the following academic year; (3) lose a class in seniority for the off-campus authorization process for the following academic year; (4) be denied authorization to reside in a Greek House for the following academic year; or any combination of the above.

 Gender designations of buildings, floors, lodges, suites, or apartments are made on an annual basis.
-Single students who share bedrooms must be of the same gender.
+Single students who share apartments or rooms must be of the same gender.

 The University recognizes and respects the desire for privacy.
 Designated staff members are authorized by the University to enter any University premises.
 Authorization for entry includes, but is not limited to, custodial services, maintenance and repair services, and inspections.
 Staff conduct inspections for a variety of reasons that include–but are not limited to–fire and safety issues, health and welfare issues, maintenance or damage issues, and closing for breaks and end of an academic session.
 Although inspections are generally announced, circumstances may dictate that an inspection be unannounced.